agusvelaz/agusvelaz/README.md

 - 👋 Hi, I’m @agusvelaz
-- 👀 I am looking for my first work experience in the IT field, while I continue to learn and training me.
+- 👀 I am looking for work experience in the IT field, while I continue to learn and train myself.
-- 🌱 SKILLS: HTML, CSS, JavaScript, JQuery, React, Node.js, Sass, Bootstrap, Git, Github,  although my motivation for improve and expand my knowledge has no limits!
+- 🌱 SKILLS: HTML, CSS, JavaScript, JQuery, React, Node.js, Sass, Bootstrap, Material UI, Git, Github, although my motivation for improve and expand my knowledge has no limits!
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  --->